jtroo/rust-spa-auth/README.md

   - currently uses bcrypt for no particular reason
   - [algorithm](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html)
     should be easy enough to change if desired
-- Authorization using 2 simple roles using JWT to validate claims
+- Authorization with 2 basic roles using JWT to validate claims
 - [Optional CORS](#serve-the-spa-separately) for more rapid client side development
 - Example for abstracting a data store with a trait
   - In-memory implementation exists